limiRatnayake/GlobalNewsApp/README.md

   - **Google Login:** Login using Google authentication.
   - **Register:** Provides functionality for new users to create an account.
 - **News Searching:** Search for news articles using keywords.
-- **Sorting:** Options to sort news articles by popularity, relevance, publishedAt.
+- **Sorting:** Options to sort news articles by popularity, relevance, publishedAt & filter by date.
 - **News Categories:** Display news articles based on categories such as Technology, Sports, and Business.
 - **Bookmarking:** Users can bookmark their favorite articles for easy access.
 - **Push Notifications:** Users receive notifications about new and important news articles.